qiboteam/qibo/examples/variational_classifier/README.md

 ![ansatz](images/ansatz.png)

-where R stands for Ry rotations (if `RY=True`) or RxRzRx rotations.
+where R stands for Ry rotations (if `RxRzRx=False`) or RxRzRx rotations.

 ## How to run an example

 To run a particular instance of the problem, we have to set up the initial
 arguments:
 - `nclases` (int): number of classes of the training set (default=3)
-- `nqubits` (int): number of quantum bits. (default=4)
+- `nqubits` (int): number of quantum bits.
+It must be larger than 1 (default=4)
-- `nlayers` (int): number of ansatz layers. (default=11)
+- `nlayers` (int): number of ansatz layers. (default=5)
 - `nshots` (int): number of shots used when sampling the circuit. (default=100000)
-- `training`(bool): if True, actual training occurs.
+- `training`(flag): if True, actual training occurs.
 If False, pre-computed optimal values are employed, with default nqubits and nlayers. (default=False)
-- `RY` (bool): if True, Ry rotations are used in the ansatz.
-If False, RxRzRx are employed instead. (default=True)
+- `RxRzRx` (flag): if True, RxRzRx rotations are used in the ansatz.
+If False, Ry are employed instead. (default=False)
 - `method` (string): classical optimization method, supported by scipy.optimize.minimize. (default='Powell')

-To run an example with the optimal values obtained for 4 qubits and 11 layers, you should execute the following command:
+To run an example with the optimal values obtained for 4 qubits and 5 layers, you should execute the following command:

 ```bash
 python main.py